Ram612/search-frontend/README.md

 # Frontend search webpage application

-This is a search web page application only by books title from db or you can change the .
+This is a search web page application only by books title from local db or you can change the API URL of Clients and servers exchange data using HTTP.

 # Highlights